Louisiana

 be full.

-selecting the Louisiana iris as a garden plant, several options exist
+In selecting the Louisiana iris as a garden plant, several options exist

 as to choice of color, time of bloom and height of foliage.
 Some